 Yes.
 An environmental properties study is available from us, containing an extensive chapter on the climatic properties of the Compass Green Homes system, with figures, graphs, and tests of the system under various conditions.
 In addition, it contains an annex with design recommendations for different climates.

 The R factor, or resistance to the transfer of temperature factor, is approximately 1 for every 3.93 inches of soil.
 A typical Compass Green Home has an average of 24 inches between walls and cover, which gives an R factor of 6.
 But it can be increased up to a R factor of 50 by first applying a layer of 7.5 inches of closed-cell polyurethane foam, whose R factor is 6 per inch and then covering it with 7.5 inches of soil, grass and natural gardens.

 The FRP components are made with materials to meet ASTM E84 fire resistant test – this effectively reduces burn rate, spread of flame and smoke.

 The ignition temperature, typically is 650 °F or higher for FRP components.

-Yes, skylights are designed for some components in the system.
+Yes, skylights can be installed into some components in the system.